MetaMask/core/docs/writing-controllers.md

 >;
 ```

-## Define and export internal event types as one
+## Define and export a type union for internal event types

 A controller should define and export a type union that holds all of its events.
 This type union makes it easy to define the type for the controller's messenger.